Temperance movement: Context

 In late 17th-century North America, alcohol was a vital part of colonial life as a beverage, medicine, and commodity for men, women, and children.
 Drinking was widely accepted and completely integrated into society; however, drunkenness was not tolerated.
 In the colonial period of America from around 1623, when a Plymouth minister named William Blackstone began distributing apples and flowers, up until the mid-1800s, hard cider was the primary alcoholic drink of the people.
-Hard cider was prominent throughout this entire period and nothing compared in scope or availability.
+Hard cider was prominent throughout this entire period, and nothing compared to it in terms of scope or availability.
 It was one of the few aspects of American culture that all the colonies shared.
 Settlement along the frontier often included a legal requirement whereby an orchard of mature apple trees bearing fruit within three years of settlement were required before a land title was officially granted.
 For example, The Ohio Company required settlers to plant not less than fifty apple trees and twenty peach trees within three years.
 These plantings guaranteed land titles.
 In 1767, the average New England family was consuming seven barrels of hard cider annually, which equates to about 35-gallons per person.
 Around the mid-1800s, newly arrived immigrants from Germany and elsewhere increased beer's popularity, and the temperance movement and continued westward expansion caused farmers to abandon their cider orchards.

 Attitudes toward alcohol in Great Britain became increasingly negative in the late 18th century.
 One of the reasons for this shift was the need for sober laborers to operate heavy machinery developed in the Industrial Revolution.
 Anthony Benezet suggested abstinence from alcohol in 1775.
 As early as the 1790s, physician Benjamin Rush envisioned a disease-like syndrome caused by excessive drinking, the "symptoms" being moral and physical decay.
 He cited abstinence as the only treatment option.
 Rush saw benefits in fermented drinks, but condemned the use of distilled spirits.
 As well as addiction, Rush noticed the correlation that drunkenness had with disease, death, suicide, and crime.
+After the American Revolution, Rush called upon ministers of various churches to act in preaching the messages of temperance.
+However, abstinence messages were largely ignored by Americans until the 1820s.

-According to "Pompili, Maurizio et al", there is increasing evidence that, aside from the volume of alcohol consumed, the pattern of the drinking is relevant for health outcomes.
+According to a 2010 paper by Pompili, Maurizio et al, there is increasing evidence that, in addition to the volume of alcohol consumed, the pattern of consumption is also relevant for health outcomes.
 Overall, there is a causal relationship between alcohol consumption and more than 60 types of diseases and injuries.
 Alcohol is estimated to cause about 20–30% of cases of esophageal cancer, liver cancer, cirrhosis of the liver, homicide, epilepsy and motor vehicle accidents.
-After the American Revolution, Rush called upon ministers of various churches to act in preaching the messages of temperance.
-However, abstinence messages were largely ignored by Americans until the 1820s.